The Rainbow – A Meteorological Phenomenon That Knows How To Put Up A Show

 Rainbow Facts

-The rainbow is arguably one of the most photographed and well-known meteorological phenomena on the planet.
-But what precisely is a rainbow, how does it develop, and what are its characteristics?
+Rainbows are, without doubt, the most photographed and well-known meteorological phenomena on Earth.
+But what exactly are these events, how do they develop, and what causes their unique characteristics?

 A rainbow is an optical meteorological event that occurs when water droplets in the atmosphere refract, reflect, and scatter sunlight into its spectral colors, appearing as a multicolored arc to the observer.
 It typically occurs with direct sunlight and raindrops simultaneously present in the sky.